dankorotin/ton-tutorials/1-1-create-smart-contract/README.md

 The first step is to get some test TON from the test faucet: [Testgiver TON Bot](https://t.me/testgiver_ton_bot).
 You will need a wallet on testnet to receive and spend the test TON; an app like Tonkeeper will allow you to use one.
 Alternatively, you can use the web-based wallet [here](https://wallet.ton.org/?testnet=true).

+> **Important!** Creating a test wallet can be a confusing step for newcomers.
+A great article can help you overcome this obstacle if you encounter it: [Step-by-Step Guide for Working with Your First TON Wallet](https://tonhelloworld.com/01-wallet/).

-> **Tip:** If you're stuck at any step, refer to [this document](https://docs.ton.org/v3/documentation/smart-contracts/getting-started/testnet).
-It includes helpful links and detailed explanations about the test network, wallets, and more.
+> **Tip:** If you’re stuck at any step, refer to [this document](https://docs.ton.org/v3/documentation/smart-contracts/getting-started/testnet).
+It includes helpful information about the test network, wallets, and more.

 ### Wrappers